StackRunner1/my-ideas/docs/session_three/Beast_Mode_Polish_PRD.md

 # Production Reliability & Design Systems - Product Requirements Document v1.0

+> **📌 SOURCE OF TRUTH**: This is the AUTHORITATIVE version of the Session 3 PRD, updated throughout implementation with all improvements, bug fixes, and lessons learned.
+See `README.md` in this directory for version history.

 ## Overview

 Comprehensive documentation for **Session 3: Production Polish & Developer